EGI-Federation/documentation/content/en/users/data/management/datahub/file-management/_index.md

 - Evict the data, if the data is present in the current provider, and al least in another one

-The /transfers/ operations provide basic transfer management functionality based on the ID of transfer returned by /transfers [POST] operation.
+The `/transfers/` operations provide basic transfer management functionality based on the ID of transfer returned by `/transfers` `[POST]` operation.

-With the API it is possible to get information about a specific transfer by simply queryinf the following resource:
+With the API it is possible to get information about a specific transfer by simply querying the following resource:

 ```shell
 $ curl -X GET -H "X-Auth-Token: $ACCESS_TOKEN" \